HAVE QUESTIONS ABOUT YOUR DISABILITY CLAIM? REACH OUT TODAY

 Unless you’ve saved up for that proverbial “rainy day,” your year-plus with no paycheck can be a huge strain on your lifestyle and your basic ability to survive in a nation of ever-rising costs.

-That’s why many employees choose a long-term disability plan offered at their place of work, or they may even buy one themselves from insurance companies such as Unum, The Hartford, MetLife, Cigna, or Lincoln Financial.
+That’s why many employees choose a long-term disability plan offered at their place of work, or they may even buy one themselves from insurance companies such as Unum, The Hartford, MetLife, New York Life, or Lincoln Financial.

 If you do have an LTD policy and go out on disability, you will receive monthly cash benefits from your insurance provider.
 At some point, either you or the insurer may decide that it’s better to convert the monthly payments into a lump-sum settlement.